MoonPoet/xaprb-src/content/blog/2008/03/16/maatkit-version-1877-released.md

   - Open Source
 ---

 Maatkit contains essential command-line utilities for MySQL, such as a table checksum tool and query profiler.
-It provides missing features such as checking slaves for data consistency, with emphasis on quality and scriptability.
+It provides missing features such as checking replicas for data consistency, with emphasis on quality and scriptability.

 This release contains major bug fixes and new features.
 Some of the changes are not backwards-compatible.
-It also contains new tools to help you discover replication slaves and move them around the replication hierarchy.
+It also contains new tools to help you discover replication replicas and move them around the replication hierarchy.

 <pre>Changelog for mk-archiver: